eloquenza/VisHub/project-idea.md

 A information visualization project that tries to visualize some aspects of GitHub, its users and their usage of GitHub.

+Upon researching which data set I could use I followed the references given by our professor and stumbled upon [Stanford Network Analysis Project](http://snap.stanford.edu/data/index.html).
+I was particularly interested in using a data set which can be visualized in a graph, esp. of a large network (read: internet, tcp, etc.) topology, where I found a reference to a data set of a social network of GitHub developers.
+That quickly evolved into an idea to use any GitHub data as this allowed me not only to display graphs, but also some smaller, simpler visualizations where I could fully apply the concepts learned in this lecture.

 My previous idea, taking DotA2 data and visualizing professional game data, has been put on ice due to difficulties in accessing the data.
 It was either hard to get consistent, pre-processed data or hard to preprocess the data quickly enough.
 For this idea, I should have started atleast 2 months earlier.
 Also, I think this would have been harder to get into as an outsider, i.e. somebody not familiar with the game.